mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 Depositary

-1. ThisProtocol and any amendments accepted under Article 33 shall be deposited with the Secretary-General of the Organization.
+1. This Protocol and any amendments accepted under Article 33 shall be deposited with the Secretary-General of the Organization.

 2. The Secretary-General of the Organization shall: